Autism diagnosis: what to expect

 – Seana Smith, mother of four and co-author, Australian autism handbook

-Tests and tools for diagnosing autism spectrum disorder
+Tests and tools for diagnosing autism

-Professionals use screening tools to decide whether your child has enough ASD signs to go on to a full assessment.
+Professionals use screening tools to decide whether your child has enough autism signs to go on to a full assessment.
 Some professionals also use these screening tools together with observing your child to make a diagnosis.

 Screening tools include:

 - Childhood Autism Rating Scales, Second Edition (CARS-2)